-The AIS team prioritize developing a close working relationship with our parent community and a large group of professionals which form our external student support team.
+The AIS team prioritizes developing a close working relationship with our parent community and a large group of professionals who form our external student support team.

 Parents are our first point of contact and the primary caregivers and the most important link in the support structure of our students.

 We believe language to be one form of expression, a tool to use when communicating verbally accessing a diversity of languages & dialects.
 At AIS all languages are equally celebrated and form part of our identity as a rich learning environment.
 We seek to understand one another overcoming any language barrier.

 All home languages are celebrated and students are encouraged to think creatively in their native language.
 Students who require additional language support are invited to express their understanding in their native language and translate their thinking as additional extension tasks.
 Parents are partners in their children’s language development and play an intricate role in the translation process.
 Conceptual understanding of any concept at AIS is freely expressed in the student’s preferred language and form of communication.

 What is it like to be a student at AIS?

 How do the children experience the learning environment?

 Our school is a home away from home, children have ownership of their learning environment.

 Inspiring children to wonder, creatively problem solve by means of designing inviting experiential lessons develops an intrinsic love for learning.

 The IPC focuses on a project and skills-based approach to prepare our children for the fast-changing world they will be living in.
 The IPC has been designed for children of all abilities and all learning styles.
 It encourages learning in groups as well as individual learning.
 So that you know what your child will be learning in the IPC and how you can continue learning at home, you will receive a letter at the start of each unit.